JustBuddy/UdonScripts/README.md

 ## ObjectToggleMimic
 Mimics the active state of one GameObject to another, with an option to invert.
 Should not be attached to any objects it references.

+## Editor/ColorManager
+Helper script that allows you to quickly change the color of many lights in a scene.
+Used for light theme templates.

+## Editor/UdonColorChanger
+Same as ColorManager, but for VRSL Udon Components.